proochster/shortcode/Readme.md

 https://shortcode.dev

-# Adding a new short codes
+# Adding a new short code

 1. Create a new html file in the collection folder, i.e: